 (8) any other factors the court considers relevant.

 (f) If an affected person, as defined in this article, is a minor or an incapacitated person as defined by this article and has no guardian or conservator within the state, or if an affected person is unborn, unascertained, or a person whose identity or address is unknown to the petitioner, the court shall represent that person, unless the court, upon the application of the guardian, conservator, or any other affected person, appoints a guardian ad litem to represent the affected person.

-(g) Notwithstanding the power granted to the conservator by the court under this section, the conservator owes no duty to any person other than the protected person.
+(g) Notwithstanding the power granted to the conservator by the court under this section, the conservator owes no duty to any person other than the person subject to conservatorship.
 The conservator shall not be held liable for the exercise or the failure to exercise, or the decision to exercise or the decision to decline to exercise, the powers granted by this section.
-The conservator, however, may be held liable to the protected person's estate for gross negligence related to the implementation of any action approved by the court under this section.
+The conservator, however, may be held liable to the estate of the person subject to conservatorship for gross negligence related to the implementation of any action approved by the court under this section.

-(h) The Uniform Guardianship and Protective Proceedings Act does not repeal section 524.2-215 as it applies to wards, protected persons, or respondents, expressly or by implication.
-If there is a conflict between the act and section 524.2-215, section 524.2-215 controls and the guardian or conservator shall exercise the rights of the ward, protected person, or respondent under section 524.2-215 without the need for any court order.
+(h) The Uniform Guardianship and Protective Proceedings Act does not repeal section 524.2-215 as it applies to persons subject to guardianship, persons subject to conservatorship, or respondents, expressly or by implication.
+If there is a conflict between the act and section 524.2-215, section 524.2-215 controls and the guardian or conservator shall exercise the rights of the person subject to guardianship, person subject to conservatorship, or respondent under section 524.2-215 without the need for any court order.

 (i) Any documents or information disclosing or pertaining to health or financial information shall be filed as confidential documents, consistent with the bill of particulars under section 524.5-121.

 Official Publication of the State of Minnesota